 Imagine feeling like you cannot leave the side of a loved one or need to be surrounded by people on a consistent basis.
 This is the reality of separation anxiety, where loneliness can result in chronic mental health issues, irrational thinking and aggressive symptoms of panic.

 On the other end of the spectrum, the excessive concern of engagement can be tough on relationships, on life in general, on the ability to maintain independence and on health.

-Causations of separation anxiety are unknown, down to how personal, unpredictable and rapid such feelings can develop.
-Yet many individuals do note symptoms once trauma, distress, death or ongoing loneliness has been experienced.
+The exact causes of separation anxiety are often unknown due to how personal, unpredictable and rapid such feelings can develop.
+Yet many individuals note symptoms once trauma, distress, death or ongoing loneliness has been experienced.